hikeventures/hikeventures.github.io/_posts/best/2016-10-10-best-down-jackets.markdown

 We would wear the Marmot Quasar Hoody as a mid-layer under a shell during moderate winter trips or on spring and summer adventures.

 The jacket adjusts to your movements and features an elastic draw cord hem and cuss as well as an adjustable hood.
-You can also pack the jacket in its pocket.
+You can also pack the jacket into its pocket.

 <a href="http://www.avantlink.com/click.php?tt=cl&mi=10248&pw=150351&url=https%3A%2F%2Fwww.rei.com%2Frei-garage%2Fproduct%2F116458%2Fmarmot-quasar-hoodie-mens" rel="nofollow" class="btn btn-danger" role="button">See the Men's Marmot Quasar Hoodie</a> <a href="http://www.avantlink.com/click.php?tt=cl&mi=10060&pw=150351&url=https%3A%2F%2Fwww.backcountry.com%2Fmarmot-quasar-hooded-down-jacket-womens" rel="nofollow" class="btn btn-danger" role="button">See the Women's Marmot Quasar Hoodie</a>